Sarita-021/MLSA-Cert-Sender-via-mail/README.md

 ## Caution ‼️

-### Create a separate gmail id for his purpose to avoid any kind of problem.
+### Create a separate gmail id for this purpose to avoid any kind of problem.
    - Since this process requires your gmail id password and by chance your code get published on net or you give someone else your laptop with your repo left open then there are chances that your password got leaked and misused by someone else or even got hacked.
 So be careful while using.

 ## Customize your gmail account

 1. Make sure you have turned on 2 step verification.
-   - To turn on 2 step veriication you can head over to your web browser and find there steps of how to turn on 2 step verification of your gmail account (you can easily find it.
+   - To turn on 2 step veriication you can head over to your web browser and find there steps of how to turn on 2 step verification of your gmail account (you can easily find it).

 2. Head over to 2 Step Verification section and follow the steps.